TomLorenz-WebApplications/Fooder-App/README.md

 # Fooder - Company Description

-Fooder is a online-buisness focussing on providing healthy and cost-efficient food to its customers.
+Fooder is a online-business focussing on providing healthy and cost-efficient food to its customers.
 At Fooder everything should be easy and good for the customers as much as it is possible.
 We provide recipes for food and build shopping lists for those recipes.
 Foodplans and diet-plans are a part of our buisness modell.
 With Fooder-Premium we